APasha1/abdullahpasha/README.md

 ## LICENSE

-The theme is available under the MIT License.# NARWEB_ZPRT
+The theme is available under the MIT License.# abdullahpasha